datastax/php-driver/README.md

 __NOTE__: Apache Cassandra 2.1 support is limited to the Cassandra 2.0 API, e.g. no user-defined types.

+__NOTE__: Windows support is planned for a later, more stable release.

 ## What's new in v1.0.0.alpha

 Features: